Salmanahmed-Turk/CodeAlpha_MusicPlayer/README.md

 # CodeAlpha_MusicPlayer
-Advanced Music Player
+Music Player

-A modern, visually appealing music player built with HTML, CSS, and JavaScript in a single file.
+A modern and interactive Music Player Web Application built using HTML, CSS, and JavaScript in a single file.
+The player provides a smooth user experience with dynamic controls, playlist support, and an eye-catching interface.

  Features

+Play / Pause music

-Play, pause, next, and previous controls
+Next and Previous track controls

-Album/track image display
+Album artwork display with animation

-Track title and artist information
+Dynamic song title and artist display

-Interactive progress bar (click to seek)
+Interactive progress bar with seek functionality

+Current time and total duration display

-Volume control
+Volume control slider

-Rotating album art animation while playing
+Clickable playlist to select songs

+Automatic playback of the next track

-Responsive and eye-catching design
+Responsive and visually appealing UI

-How to Use

-Clone or download the repository.

-Open the index.html file in any modern browser.

-Click Play to start listening.

-Use Next/Previous to change songs and volume slider to adjust sound.

-Notes

-All songs and images are loaded from online sources.

-You can replace the audio URLs and image URLs in the <script> section with your own files.
+🛠 Technologies Used

+HTML5

+CSS3

+JavaScript (Vanilla JS)